iterate-ch/docs/_sources/Cyberduck/Browser.md.txt

 See other [upload](Upload) methods.

-# Working with files and folders
+# Working with Files and Folders

 ## Edit

 You can edit any file on the server using your preferred application.
 See [Edit Files](Edit).

-## Create new folder or file
+## Create new Folder or File

 Use *File → New Folder... (macOS `⇧⌘N` Windows `Ctrl+Shift+N`)* or *File → New File... (macOS `⌘F` Windows `Ctrl+Shift+F`)* to create a new folder or file on the server.

-## Move or duplicate files and folders
+## Move or Duplicate Files and Folders

 You can move files in the browser as you would in the *Finder.app/ Explorer* using drag and drop.
 Use the `⌥` modifier key on macOS or the Ctrl key on Windows to duplicate files.
 If connected to the same server, you can also move files between different browser windows.